Ann Cary Randolph Morris: Marriage and later life

 The couple had one child, Gouverneur Morris Jr., in 1813.
 In October 1813, Gouverneur was away from his wife and baby and wrote a poem for her in a letter.
 After he returned home, the couple spent only one other night apart.
 Ann had the poem published posthumously in the alumni magazine The Columbian.

-Ann maintained relationships with family members and friends in Virginia, which included her sister Judith and Judith’s sons, who had become the wards of the childless, unmarried John Randolph of Roanoke.
-Tudor Randolph, her younger son, attended Harvard University in 1814 and became seriously ill with tuberculosis.
-Ann took him in at the Morrisania mansion and cared for him for three months.
-Judith and John visited Morrisania during Tudor's convalescence.
+Ann maintained relationships with family members and friends in Virginia, which included her sister Judith and Judith's sons.
+Tudor Randolph, the youngest son, attended Harvard University in 1814 and became seriously ill with tuberculosis.
+Ann took him in at the Morrisania and cared for him for three months.
+Judith and John Randolph of Roanoke visited Morrisania during Tudor's convalescence.
 In the hope that a change in climate would help him improve his health, Tudor traveled to England, but he died there in August 1815.
 Judith died in 1816.

-Previously, on his way home to Virginia from his visit to Morrisania, John Randolph wrote a "vitriolic" letter to Ann, who then wrote a long response to twenty of John's political opponents.
+On his way home to Virginia from his visit to Morrisania, John Randolph wrote a "vitriolic" letter to Ann, who then wrote a long response to twenty of John's political opponents.
 Throughout the years, John Randolph attempted to keep the Bizarre Plantation scandal alive, and Ann heard unflattering rumors about herself throughout New York.
-The animus toward her extended to relatives of Gouverneur Morris, who were no longer heirs to Morris’s estate because of his marriage to Ann and the birth of their son.
+The animus toward her extended to relatives of Gouverneur Morris, who were no longer heirs to Morris's estate because of his marriage to Ann and the birth of their son.

-Gouverneur Morris died on November 6, 1816 at Morrisania.
-Ann and her son continued to live at Morrisania until her death in 1837.
+Gouverneur Morris died on November 6, 1816, at Morrisania.
+Ann and her son continued to live at Morrisania until she died in 1837.
 Ann considered her son her "richest treasure" and focused much of her attention on ensuring that he received a good education.
 Her son became a railroad executive and was one of the founders of the Republican Party.
 He married his cousin, Martha "Patsey" Jefferson Cary, the daughter of Ann's younger sister Virginia Randolph Cary.

-She fought rumors of her in-laws that her son was not a son of Gouverneur Morris.
-She used the press, friend's advice, and attorneys to address claims against her and her husband's character.
+Ann fought rumors from her in-laws that her son was not a son of Gouverneur Morris.
+She used the press, friends' advice, and attorneys to address claims against her and her husband's character.
 Her efforts, and those of her husband's before he died, did much to restore her reputation.
 She also managed her husband's estate, which was diminished due to mismanagement by one of his nephews, so that her son would inherit an "unencumbered estate".

 Ann died in 1837.
 In her memory, her son built the St. Ann's Episcopal Church along the Harlem River on the grounds of Morrisania.

 Ann and Gouverneur Morris are buried in a family crypt at St. Ann's.